Multidisciplinary Design Optimization Approach to Integrated Space Mission Planning and Spacecraft Design: Case Study: Human Lunar Exploration Campaign

-This subsection introduces the optimization results by the proposed decomposition-based formulation.
-Since the performance of the proposed method is dependent on the breakpoint increment (or the number of breakpoints) for the PWL approximation of the MILP-based initial solution generation, five different increments are tested.
-The results are shown in Table \ref{ALCresutls}.
-Although the optimizer's computational time involves some randomness depending on the individual problems, there are several general trends that can be observed.
-First, when the increment is too large (too few breakpoints, e.g., 10,000 kg increment with 13 mesh points), the initial solution quality becomes poor, and thus the final solution IMLEO is also poor.
+This subsection introduces the optimization results of the proposed decomposition-based formulation.
+Since the performance of the proposed method is dependent on the breakpoint increment (or the number of breakpoints) for the PWL approximation of the MILP-based initial solution generation, five different increments are tested for Instance 1 \footnote{We have tested the integrated formulation (as a black box) with MINLP solvers including Outer Approximation \cite{OuterApproximation}, LP/NLP based Branch-and-Bound \cite{LPNLP-BB}, and Extended Cutting Plane \cite{ExtendedCuttingPlane}; however, they failed to produce a feasible solution due to the non-convex sizing constraints.}.
+The results are shown in Table \ref{ALCdefault}; note that the PWL-based initial solutions are not necessarily feasible, and so their IMLEOs are only reported for information purposes.

+Although the optimizer's computational time involves some randomness depending on the individual problems, some general trends can be observed.
+First, when the increment is too large (too few breakpoints, e.g., 10,000 kg increment with 13 mesh points), the initial solution quality is poor, and thus the final solution IMLEO is also poor.
 Second, the computational time to solve the initial MILP problem rapidly increases when the increment is too small (too many breakpoints, e.g., 625 kg increment with 1,595 mesh points), resulting in a long total computational time.
 In summary, we can observe the expected trend that a smaller increment (more breakpoints) leads to a better initial guess at the cost of computational time.
+Theoretically speaking, if we reduce the increment to zero (an infinite number of breakpoints), the solution would match with the global optimum; however, this is impractical as it requires infinite computational time.
 Thus, the most efficient strategy is to use an increment that can generate a reasonably accurate initial solution and leave the rest to the proposed decomposition-based optimization.
-Although this hyperparameter needs to be chosen for the proposed algorithm, it is worth noting that the computational performance is not very sensitive against the choice of its value except for the extreme cases.
-Also, note that, theoretically speaking, if we reduce the increment to zero (an infinite number of breakpoints), the solution would match with the global optimum; however, this is impractical as it requires infinite computational time.
-The proposed decomposition-based formulation can take the reasonable approximate solution by PWL formulation and offer a better computational efficiency to achieve a high-quality solution.
+Although this hyperparameter needs to be chosen for the proposed algorithm, it is worth noting that the computational performance is not very sensitive to the choice of its value except for the extreme cases.
+In our case study and spacecraft sizing model, the 2,500 kg increment is chosen as the default increment for the remainder of the case study.